 Ruthellen documents the lives of women who she encountered during her journey towards a Ph.D. in psychology during the ’80s.
 Almost 30 years ago, however, still relevant when we think about women’s journeys through navigating the personal and the professional.
 In much of her qualitative research, Ruthellen describes how she was one of the only women who made it out of the Ph.D. program with a thriving and active career.
 She speaks about her classmates as all settling down and finding refuge in their home lives by becoming stewards for the family.

 This is not to say that marriage and children are wrong, but I believe it is examples like this that radical activists and philosophers create the meaning of deviance to the biological aspect of women’s sex.
 I think to create a more altruistic society, the solution starts by destigmatizing the socialized nature of men and women’s roles in society.
 Therefore, the models and ways we conceptualize mating and evolutionary coupling may need to shift to incorporate more non-traditional family systems.
 This is not a new concept by any means.
-However, I think that it is a slower solution than the ones proposed by radical feminists.
+However, it is a slower solution than the ones proposed by radical feminists.
 The reason being in order to shift paradigms associated with men’s attitudes and beliefs towards their roles in society, you would have to deconstruct entire scripting of male authority and dominance that dates back to the dawn of civilization.
 You would also have to get men to relinquish their sense of aggressive male dominant ego – this is not to say that men won’t.
 However, it is not tested and we have not developed instruments to understand the best ways to shift men’s notions towards baring children.

 What is Mother Love?